wisdomfusion/HOWTOs/howto-install-elasticsearch-logstash-and-kibana-on-centos7.md

-# How to Install Elasticsearch, Logstash, and Kibana (ELK Stack) on Centos 7
+# How to Install Elasticsearch, Logstash, and Kibana (ELK Stack) on CentOS 7

 ## 1. 简介